 * Simple to start with - The costs of starting it are simple and affordable.
 You only need 3 things to start with: a few tiny felting needles, a small workstation (for example: a foam pad) and some un-spin fibre (coloured wool roving & core wool).

 What is Needle Felting?

+No, it is easy to lean.
 As long as you can manage a few basic skills then you can start making your own creature and exploring the unlimited potential of making almost anything that you can imagine.
 You can make 2D wool painting or 3D sculpture items: animals, cartoon characters, jewellery, or home decoration and more…

 There are many needle felting tutorials and YouTube videos that have been done by great fibre artists and people who love needle felting.
 I have learnt my needle felting knowledge and skills from them.
 I would like to share them here with you and wish they will help you on your needle felting adventure.

 You only need 3 things to get start – They are all included in our starter pack.

 - Wool Roving & Core wool – Wool roving is un-spin fibre (coloured wool roving & core wool), they are widely use in needle felting.
 Core wool that is carded but not combed.
 It is coarser than wool roving but very good for the core of your projects.

 - Foam pad – the working station with which to support your project and protect your work surface and your needles.
 The high density foam is better than upholstery or cleaning foam.

 - Felting needles - They come in many sizes from 32 gauge to 42 gauge (the most common sizes).
 The bigger the number the finer the needles are (42 gauge is finer than 36 gauge)